 Before I found my favorite $4 and $49 LED light bulbs, I thought I had to sacrifice good light for the planet.
 Indeed, I do not.
 I have not only figured out how to find the right LED light color and brightness but also how to prevent the flicker and the light time delay!
 Read on.

-LIFX offers a bunch of LED lights designed for smart homes.
+LIFX offers a bunch of LED lights designed for families that want smart, sustainable lighting.
 If you just need a good LED light for a table or floor lamp, the below lights will do the trick.
 Both lights are smart home compatible, Energy Star rated, dimmable, and no hub required.
 They’re compatible with Alexa, Apple HomeKit and the Google Assistant.

 LIFX Wi-Fi Smart LED Light Bulb – The incredible $49 LED light bulb.
 It has the capacity for 1100 lumens of brightness, but it’s dimmable, so you control the light output.
 There’s no dimmer switch necessary because you control the light color (Kelvins) and the light brightness (Lumens) using an app.
 You don’t need the Wifi on to turn the light on and off (you can still use the switch), but you do need Wifi to adjust the color and brightness.